Al2Me6/JGoL/readme.md

 class UI extends JFrame

+    // this will need to handle the size of the button and if it's clickable; color is handled internally within Cell

     define private variable of type Board named board define a 2D array of JButtons named btns